-Use the crI option to have PKZIP check an accessible certificate revocation list (CRL) to see if a certificate used for signing has been revoked.
-(See "Checking for Revoked Certificates" in chapter 7.)
+Use the cr1 option to have PKZIP check an accessible certificate revocation list (CRL) to see if a certificate used for signing has been revoked.
+(See "Checking for Revoked Certificates" in Chapter 6.)

 Signatures can be applied to particular files and/or to the central directory of an archive (that is, to the archive itself).